MTrabka/SQL-projects/README.md

 - Filtering with `WHERE` (including `AND`, `OR`, `LIKE`)
 - Handling missing values (`IS NULL`)
 - Sorting and limiting results (`ORDER BY ...
 LIMIT`)
 - Using `CASE` for conditional logic in queries

+### Project 3: RPA Fraud Detection

+In this project, I analyzed a dataset of credit card transactions (`transaction_data`) to help the finance department identify potentially fraudulent activity.
+The main goal was to practice filtering, pattern matching, and working with real-world fraud detection scenarios.

+**Skills Practiced:**
+- Data exploration (`SELECT * ...
+LIMIT`)
+- Conditional filtering with `WHERE`
+- Pattern matching with `LIKE` and wildcards
+- Filtering by domain (email checks with `LIKE '%@temp_email.com'`)
+- Identifying anomalies in data (ZIP codes, IP ranges)